intellectmind/ChunkEntityLimiter/README.md

 #### Entity and Item Chunk Limit Cleanup Plugin for Folia, Paper, Bukkit, Purpur, Spigot.

-#### Optimize the server by limiting the number of chunk entities and dropped items through passive cleaning.
+#### By employing passive cleanup methods, we can limit the number of entities and dropped items within a single block and around players, thereby optimizing the server.

 #### You can modify the default configuration in the ChunkEntityLimiter folder under the plugins folder.